hasan-rakibul/hasan-rakibul.github.io/content/pages/about_me.md

 Title: About Me

 I'm currently a PhD student at <a href="https://research.curtin.edu.au/work-with-us/optus-centre-for-artificial-intelligence/">Optus 5G lab, a.k.a.
 Optus Centre for Artificial Intelligence,</a> of Curtin University, Australia.
-I aim to develop neural architectures to detect empathy in videos.
+Supervised by <a href="https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/">Professor Tom Gedeon</a>, I aim to develop neural architectures to detect empathy in videos.

 I'm on leave from <a href="https://www.bracu.ac.bd/">BRAC University (BRACU)</a>, Bangladesh, where I have served as a Lecturer in the Electrical and Electronic Engineering (EEE) Department for over two years.
 Before joining BRACU, I worked as a full-time lecturer in the EEE department of <a href="https://www.baiust.edu.bd/">Bangladesh Army International University of Science & Technology</a> for more than one and a half years.